SMS Links: Creating a Link That’ll Send a Text to Customers

 Customize your webform link

 One of the nice features of an SMS webform link is the ability to add a message in the webform itself.
 When the client clicks your link, their SMS messaging app opens to the webform.
-Once the client fills out the webform, they’re added to your contact list under the tag you choose.
+Once the client fills out the webform, they’re added to your text marketing list under the tag you choose.

 If, for example, the webform link adds a customer to a customer service request tag.
 A customer service representative monitoring your TextSanity account then reaches out directly to the client.